 If you remain dissatisfied, you can then contact The Property Ombudsman to request an independent review:

 The Property Ombudsman Ltd

 - You will need to submit your complaint to The Property Ombudsman within 12 months of receiving our final viewpoint letter, including any evidence to support your case.

 - The Property Ombudsman requires that all complaints are addressed through this in-house complaints procedure, before being submitted for an independent review.

 - A copy of the Property Ombudsman Code of Practice is available here for sales and here for lettings.

-- Collinson Hall are members of the National Association of Estate Agents, ARLA and ARMA and also adhere to their codes of practice.
+- Should the complaint relate to a Block Management issue, Collinson Hall are members of ARMA and adhere to their codes of practice.